thelinmichael/spotify-web-api-node/README.md

 ### Running tests

-You can run the unit tests executing `mocha` and get a test coverage report running `mocha -r blanket -R html-cov > coverage.html`.
+You can run the unit tests executing `npm test` and get a test coverage report running `npm test -- --coverage`.